powsybl/powsybl-core/docs/simulation/security/action-dsl.md

 The `generatorModification` task is a task that can modify the setpoints and the regulation mode of a [generator](../../grid_model/network_subnetwork.md#generator).
 It supports the modification of:
 - the active power limits
 - the active power setpoints as an absolute value or with an increment
-- the voltage setpoint, the reactive power setpoint and the regulation mode TODO MSA
+- the voltage setpoint, the reactive power setpoint, the regulation state, and the regulation mode
 - the connection status

 ```groovy